Customize your cookie preferences

 Rudolf Steiner observed that blue gives the impression of retreating away from us and this makes us want to move towards it, to follow it, to reach out for it.

-In the artist's own words, "I felt that if you had the perfect blue, it would be a perfect expression of longing.
-It would contain all the longing a human being could ever feel."
+According to the artist, The perfect blue would be a perfect expression of longing; it would contain all the longing a human being could ever feel.

 2021